openmod/openmod-docs/content/development-guide/services.md

 | IUserManager                                    | Finds and gets users                              |

 ## Best Practices
-* **Avoid** making your services singleton unneccessary.
+* **Do not** make your services singleton unnecessarily.
 This may cause problems if your service has transient or scoped dependencies.